oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ![](images/target-app-deployment.jpg)

-As you see then we have migrated out source very easily to a new server.
+As you see then we have migrated our source WebLogic domain, very easily to a new server.

-In the next releases of this workshop we will combine more features
+In the next releases of this workshop we will combine more features , stay tuned

 Thanks for your participation !